jmcphers/k5hoa/content/pool-rules.md

 <li>Guests are bound by all regular rules plus those in this section.
 <ol type="a">
-    <li>Each lot/permit holder is limited to **four** guests at any one time during the normal operating hours of the pool.</li>
+    <li>Each lot/permit holder is limited to **four** guests at any one time during the normal operating hours of the pool.
+Grandchildren are free, but still count as a guest.</li>
-    <li>There will be a guest fee of $5 for each guest.
-An exception is made for those homeowners who pay their dues in full at the beginning of each calendar year.
+    <li>There will be a guest fee of $6 for each guest.
+An exception is made for those homeowners who pay their dues in full at the beginning of each year.
 Guest fees are set by the Board of Trustees each year at the October Budget Meeting.
 Homeowners and permit holders will be notified of the fee through the newsletter.
 Pool Pass Purchasers are excluded from free guests.</li>
     <li>Guest fees shall not be imposed on visiting swim team members participating against the Kingsgate Gators swim team at a meet.</li>
     <li>All guests must be accompanied by a member or permit holder at all times.
 Guest names and addresses shall be recorded along with time and date of registration in the log book at the registration desk.</li>
     <li>Homeowner house guests who have stayed 72 hours or more will be considered family members if they have been registered as such with the pool management.
 House guests, however, may not bring guests to the pool.
 Pool Pass Purchasers are excluded from this.</li>